 Like we said earlier, pushing to a site’s git master branch means deploying it to live, and each site comes with its own git repository.
 We will use this to our advantage to create the well known development pipeline:

 local - staging - production.
-In order to do this, you need two Presslabs sites, one for production (
+In order to do this, we need two Presslabs sites, one for production (site) and one for staging (site-dev) while following these steps:

 Following this guideline, you can always push where you want to by using